suncoast-devs/handbook/curriculum/daily-life/distance/daily-schedule.md

 # Distance Learning!

-During the next few weeks, to help practice social distancing, we are running the course online.
-This document serves as documentation to help guide us through this new process
+During the next few weeks, to practice social distancing, we are running the course online.
+This serves as documentation to guide us through this new process.

 We are using Slack as our primary form of communication.
-Make sure to be signed in and able to receive notifications, as this may change.
+Make sure you are signed in and able to receive notifications, as this may change.

 **NOTE**: This may change at any time due to evolving circumstances, at the team's discretion.

-**NOTE**: During this time, communication is the word of day.
-During times when teams are working remotely, such as this, it is essential to communicate.
-From the small victories to big questions to funny programming memes, staying active makes this easier.
+**NOTE**: During this time, communication is the word of the day.
+It is essential to communicate when teams are working remotely -- from small victories, big questions, or funny programming memes, staying active makes this easier.

 **Reminder**: Slack has reactions.
 Slack reactions are an excellent way to signal that you have seen messages.

 ## Daily Schedule

-The schedule is staying relatively the same, with some minor tweaks
+The schedule is staying the same, with some minor tweaks.

 |        Time         | What                |
 | :-----------------: | :------------------ |